 National Research Programmes (NRPs)

-NRPs embrace research projects that contribute to solving the key problems of today.
-Federal offices, research institutes, research groups or individual persons propose topics and potential priorities for an NRP to the State Secretariat for Education, Research and Innovation (SERI).
-The Federal Council makes the final selection of topics, which it then refers on to the SNSF to address within the scope of an NRP.
+The National Research Programmes (NRPs) promote research projects that contribute to solving societal challenges of national importance.
+Federal offices, research institutes, research groups or individuals propose topics and potential priorities for an NRP to the State Secretariat for Education, Research and Innovation (SERI).
+The Federal Council definitively selects the NRPs and assigns them to the SNSF for implementation.

 NRPs are distinguished by the following characteristics: